yossefhabib/HyperVSetUp/README.md

 - Maintain isolation from the home network
 - Establish a scalable foundation for future AD / SOC simulations

-## Lab Purpose:

-### This deployment serves as a foundation for:
--  Active Directory attack simulations
--  Lateral movement testing
--  SIEM log generation
--  SOC alert triage practice
--  Malware containment labs
--  Network segmentation experiments

-## Security Considerations
--  Kali connected to Internal switch by default
--  External access used only when required
--  No attack traffic exposed to production/home LAN
--  Hash validation performed prior to deployment

 ## Skills Demonstrated
 -  Hypervisor configuration